gmbonini/image_enhancement/README.md

 The scripts:

 -   image_cropper.py: removes black borders from pictures by detecting them and cropping only the image itself.
+-   color_correction.py: make adjustments in the image color with two approaches: 1 - Using only image processing techniques; 2 - Using a Deep Learning model that is able to generate images, to perform a fully-automatic color correction and detail enhancement.

 ### Installation